 9. Quiz / Trivia Contest

-If you want some Facebook contest ideas that challenge people’s knowledge, a quiz or trivia contest is a great idea.
+If you want some Facebook contest ideas that challenge people’s knowledge and increase social media visibility, a Facebook giveaway in the form of a quiz or trivia contest is a great idea.
 You probably remember trivia contests as something that goes back to old-style morning radio shows.
 In those contests, the host would ask a question, and the first person to have the right answer won.
 For Facebook contests, you’ll undoubtedly get several people who answer the question correctly.
 In this case, you can either say that the first person wins, or you can randomly choose one of them to win.

 What’s cool about this one?
 Simply put, not everyone who participates is eligible to win.
 With quizzes and trivia, you make people think.
 With that said, you have a lot of options for trivia topics.
 For instance, you could ask a question like, “what year was our company founded.”
 Alternatively, choose something historical, such as asking questions about D-Day on the anniversary.
 The advantage of a topic like this is that it has broader appeal.
 Bonus: have the contest inside of an affinity-based Facebook group.